In general, to be eligible for Supplemental Security Income (SSI), an alien must be

 eligibility aliens, see SI 00502.106.)
 If the alien is unable to qualify for the seven-year provision, to determine if

-he or she qualifies for the SSI Extension for Elderly and Disabled Refugees Act, see
+they qualify for the SSI Extension for Elderly and Disabled Refugees Act, see SI 00502.301.

 If the claimant presents a letter from the Office of Refugee Resettlement certifying

-that he or she is a trafficking victim, take as much information as possible on the
+that they are a trafficking victim, take as much information as possible on the application

-application and mark status as “other.”
-Contact your Regional Office SSI Policy Team
+and mark status as “other.”
+Contact your Regional Office SSI Policy Team immediately.